All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if my LL-37 solution looks cloudy after mixing?

 A slight haziness can be normal immediately after reconstitution.
 Give it 10 to 15 minutes.
-If the solution remains visibly cloudy, contains particles, or has changed color, do not use it.
+If the solution remains visibly cloudy, contains particles, or has changed color, don't use it.
 This may indicate degradation or contamination.

 Do I need to reconstitute LL-37 myself?